-In 2017, there were no enforcement cases where fines were assessed.
-MassDEP and the Attorney General's Office continued to work on three on-going cases where stations and inspectors used improper inspection procedures that may result in fines in the future.
+In 2018, there were no enforcement cases where fines were assessed.
+MassDEP and the Attorney General's Office continued to work on one on-going case where stations and inspectors used improper inspection procedures that may result in fines in the future.